Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/focus-navigation.md

 **To be verified&nbsp;:**

-- The focus navigation order is logical and consistent.
+- The keyboard navigation order is logical and consistent.
 - Items are grouped together when they are linked (example: content within a clickable item in a list).